With our technology partners, we’re making augmented reality possible in a meaningful way.

 Our technology has a suite of advantages that go to the heart of the life-cycle cost

-Aside compact planar form-factor, DigiLens’ waveguide based AR display designs can provide a suite of advantages that go to the heart of life-cycle cost.
+In addition to our compact planar form-factor, DigiLens’ waveguide based AR display designs can provide a suite of advantages that go to the heart of life-cycle cost.

-First, component costs are reduced.
+Lower Cost First, component costs are reduced.
 The optical complexity can be contained the the various optical elements, reducing the component costs.
 Once the NRE costs associated with creating the masters and developing the process is complete, the replication costs should be relatively insignificant compared to the traditional recurring material costs associated with the components.

-Second, assembly time is reduced.
+Faster Assembly Second, assembly time is reduced.
 Since the part count is lowered, the assembly can be quicker.
 We’re developing a process where the cost-effective planar structures can be laminated together with high-precision.
 The touch labor is reduced compared to that of building an optical piece-part assembly to exacting standards.
 In addition to the precision of waveguide alignment, the holographic layers are more tolerant of minute variations.

-Third, quality is higher.
+Higher Efficiency Third, quality is higher.
 One of the biggest challenges in designing a new precision optical system is controlling the roll-up of tolerances on the piece parts, the mechanical housings and the final assembly process.
 With DigiLens’ holographic optical waveguide elements, “gold-standard” masters are produced and handed over to the manufacturer to replicate with the same high standard of quality.
 The net result can yield more devices.